eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

  * After generating the aspect model you need to generate the car digital twin.
 You can look in the previous [phase 2](#phase-2:-data-consumption)

- * Generate a new UUID4 in this [uuid generator page](https://www.uuidgenerator.net/version4) and copy it to the "id" and "global asset id" part.
+ * Generate a new UUID4 in this [uuid generator page](https://www.uuidgenerator.net/version4)

  * Paste it on digital twin "globalAssetId" with this format `urn:uuid:<your uuid>`